-Description Fair value (HK\$'000) Valuation technique(s) - nificant bbservable Inputs Relationship of unobservable inputs to fair value (iii) Monthly market rent Monthly market rent per sq.m per month compares with direct market comparables and taking into account of location and other individual factors, the range of average market rental is from HK\$102.33 to HK\$131.35 The higher the monthly market rent, the higher the fair value ii) Investment properties in the PRC 8,619 Investment approach (i) Term yield Term yield, taking into account of yield generated by market average selling price and the market average rental from comparable properties and adjustment to reflect the conditions of the building of 9.00% The higher the term yield, the lower the fair value (ii) Reversionary yield Reversionary yield, taking into account of yield generated by market average selling price and the market average rental from comparable properties and adjustment to reflect the risk associated with the future rental, of 9.00% The higher the reversionary yield the lower the fair value. (iii) Monthly market rent Monthly market rent per sq.m per month compares with direct market comparables and taking into account of location and other individual factors, the range of average market rental is from HK\$9.47 to HK\$10.80 The higher the monthly market rent, the higher the fair value
+De scription Fair value cription (HK\$'000) Valuation technique(s) gnificant observable inputs Relationship of unobservable inputs to fair value (iii Monthly market rent Monthly market rent per sq.m per month compares with direct market comparables and taking into account of location and other individual factors, the range of average market rental is from HK\$102.33 to HK\$131.35 The higher the monthly market rent, the higher the fair value ii) The office premise is located at No. 1 Workshop and portion of Level 2 of Office Building of industrial complex located at the westhern side of Xihuan Road, the southern side of 308 National Road and eastern side of Bejji Qiao village, Ningjin County, Xingtai City, Hebei Province, the PRC.
+9,066 Investment approach (i) Term yield.
+Term yield, taking into account of yield generated by market average selling price and the market average rental from comparable properties and adjustment to reflect the conditions of the building of 9.00% The higher the term yield, the lower the fair value (ii) Reversionary yield, taking into account of yield generated by market average selling price and the market average rental from comparable properties and adjustment to reflect the risk associated with the future rental, of 9.00% The higher the reversionary yield, the lower the fair value (iii Monthly market rent per sq.m per month compares with direct market comparables and taking into account of location and other individual factors, the range of average market rental is from HK\$9.47 to HK\$10.80 The higher the monthly market rent, the higher the fair value